nopnop2002/Arduino-STM32-Ethernet-LAN8720/README.md

 # STM32Ethernet_LAN8720

 STM provides an Ethernet library for Arduino_Core_STM32, but it supports only LAN8742A.
+However, it is difficult to get LAN8742 PHY.
+We can get the LAN8720 PHY cheaply instead of the LAN8742 PHY.
 With a little change, You can use LAN8720 PHY with STM32F407.

 __Note__